 Beyond the technical challenges that may arise, the pressure during the event puts the members of the team face to face to other kinds of challenges – the connections between them.
 However, precisely during these crunch times, in which you may not always realize the tone you use and the looks you throw, the deepest connections are made between the members of the team.
-And this is precisely because the experience of the event shows them the true meaning of the word “team”, this event mobilizes them and unites them.
+And this is precise because the experience of the event shows them the true meaning of the word “team”, this event mobilizes them and unites them.

 “We never say this is not my problem, instead, we look for solutions.
 And if it’s the responsibility of a third party, we still come up with ideas.
 At TEC: Digital Agency you have freedom, you just have to speak up.
 Our focus is to find solutions, not to look for culprits or to complain that it did not happen.“

 “What I really like about TEC is the environment and the way we do our job here.
 Here you are involved on a larger scale, you don’t just do one thing.
 Moreover, you are listened to regardless of your position.
 You can’t always do something, but you know you spoke your mind and that you were heard.
 Also, you may not find your place on a project or team, but at TEC you can always change your career path.
-I feel that you can always go with an open heart to someone to ask for help, you have no obstacles, you always get a piece of advice.“
+I feel that you can always go with an open heart to someone to ask for help, you have no obstacles, and you always get a piece of advice.“

 The sixth edition of the Untold festival was concluded not too long ago, here in Cluj-Napoca, and we are happy we got the chance to be there with them every step of the way, still.
 We started our collaboration in 2016, and since then we took over the In-Town platform, UNTOLD and Neversea websites, and everything related to access and data sync – online check-in, top-up, presales, digital marketing, and integrations with other platforms.
 Perhaps some of you read the article published in Cluj Life about our event platforms.